What is a cybersecurity analyst?

 Step 4: Apply for jobs and internships

 Once the knowledge and skillset are there, it’s time to apply for jobs.
-Internships are a great starter option to build up your resume and get additional on-the-job training.
+Internships are a great starter option for building your resume and getting additional on-the-job training.
 Colleges and universities often have great recommendations and can help with job or internship placement.
 There are also incredible online resources, like LinkedIn and Indeed, which will have job postings and allow you to apply online.
 Consider any opportunities that allow you to gain experience.

 Step 5: Obtain additional certification to advance your career

-Once someone has worked in the cybersecurity field and begun to gain some experience, additional certifications can be added to the resume.
+Once you’ve worked in the cybersecurity field and begun to gain some experience, additional certifications can be added to your resume.

 - Certified Information Systems Security Professional (CISSP) – The Certified Information Systems Security Professional is a certification that requires five or more years of cumulative work experience in at least two of eight different cybersecurity domains: Software Development Security, Security Operations, Security Assessment, and Testing, Identity and Access Management, Communication and Network Security, Security Architecture and Engineering, and Asset Security.